AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 !!!
 Info "Brightness is only displayed if the light is on"
     This is a change in Home Assistant some months ago.

+##:sak-sak-logo: Interactions
+Sliders --> :octicons-beaker-24: Experimental

+**First row**

+The first row has an explicit "more-info" menu button and sliders for brightness

+-	The menu in the upper left corner calls the "more-info" popup for the light.
+-	Clicking the light icon toggles the state of the light.
+The circle behind the icon functions as a "button".
+- Dragging the slider will set the brightness and update the lights brightness semi-realtime 4 times a second.

+**Other rows**

+- All cards displayed toggle the light by clicking on the light icon.
+The circle behind the icon functions as a "button".

+**All rows**

+- All cards displayed show the "more-info" dialog if name, area or brightness percentage is clicked.

 ##:sak-sak-logo: Used Home Assistant Integrations
 - Ikea Tradfri Zigbee lights using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)
 - Dumb on/off lights using MQTT.